River Loddon: Milling

 Milling had been performed at Arborfield since at least 1500, as foundations dating to that time were discovered in 1953.
 The mill was originally a grist mill, used for grinding corn or flour, but George Dawson converted it to a paper mill.
 A Mr. Hodgson was the paper maker in 1787, and in 1794 the business was auctioned as a going concern.
 In 1826, the large water wheel powered a 48 in paper making machine.
 Three years later there was a fire at the mill, and another in 1861.
 Output from the mill included fine brown paper.
 Mrs Hargreaves, the owner of Arborfield Hall, is thought to have demolished part of the mill some time after 1861, but it was offered for sale again in 1919, and at the time included a 40 hp water wheel and a 28 hp turbine.
 Pumps and a dynamo supplied water and electricity to the hall, and powered the machinery on the farm.
 In the 1840s or 1850s, an engine house was built near the mill, which housed a steam engine manufactured in Reading by Barrett, Exall & Andrews.
 Two steam engines later powered the paper mill.
 The mill was owned by Guthrie Allsebrook from the 1920s, who hoped to supply water to the local authority, because he also owned the water rights.
 The ground floor of the building still exists, and was in use by Thames Water in 2004.

 Records show that milling was taking place near Sherfield on Loddon in 1274, when the miller was called John.
 There is also reference to a water mill in 1316, and a document recording holdings passed to the Manor in 1601 listed two water mills, a fulling mill and another mill.
 By 1819, there were two water wheels at the Longbridge mill, which powered four pairs of grinding wheels.
-By the end of the Second World War, the mill was producing animal feed, and continued to use water power until 1950.
+By the end of the Second World War, the mill was producing animal feed, and continued to use water power until 1961.
 Commercial operation of the mill ceased in 1977, and it was damaged by fire in 1991.
 Restoration of the damaged building began soon afterwards, and was completed in 1997.
-Since then the mill has been operated on an occasional basis by the Hampshire Mills Group, and is used to grind flour on open days.
-The building dates from the seventeenth and early nineteenth centuries, and is a listed building.
+Since then the mill has been operated on a monthly basis by the Hampshire Mills Group, and is used to grind flour on open days.
+The building dates from the sixteenth and eighteenth centuries, and is a listed building.

 The mill at Stanfordend, to the north of Stratfield Saye Park, has been disused since the 1930s.
 Power was generated by the use of three turbines, rather than a water wheel.
 It is owned by the Duke of Wellington's estate, who had plans in 2000 to restore it to working condition.

 Hartley Mill, on the Lyde just above its junction with the Loddon, is now a residence, but the water wheel has been retained, and can be seen from the dining room.